Strengthening Alex expected to become hurricane

 Forecasters said rain from Alex would keep falling on southern Mexico and Guatemala into Tuesday, raising the possibility of life-threatening floods and mudslides

-The hurricane center estimated that Alex would dump five to 10 inches of rain over portions of northeastern Mexico and southern Texas over the next few days.
+The hurricane center estimated that Alex would dump five to 10 inches (12.5 to 25 centimeters) or rain over portions of northeastern Mexico and southern Texas over the next few days.

 Heavy rains in Mexico’s southern Gulf coast state of Tabasco forced the evacuation of about 300 families from communities near the Usumacinta river.